xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-16-smug-anime-face-whitehorse-esp-mayhem-the-world-at-a-glance-and-muddy-lawrence-at-spit.md

 <a href="https://muddylawrence.bandcamp.com/">Muddy Lawrence</a>
 </p>
 <br>
-Friday evening on the 16th of Janurary, a night of sonic experimentation and extremity took place at Spit, in Footscray.
+Friday evening on the 16th of January, a night of sonic experimentation and extremity took place at Spit, in Footscray.
 Local doom, cybergrind, and noise bands joined Hobart's Smug Anime Face for a chaotic lineup, each act pushing genres to their limits.

 ![poster](/images/posterspit16jan26.jpg)